-Archaeologists do not discover the past – they work on what remains.
+Archaeologists do not discover the past – they work with what remains.
 Archaeology is about our relationships with what is left of the past.

-Many artists have explored this modern fascination with remains, with time and memory, the persistence and presence of the past:
+Many artists have explored this fascination with remains, with time and memory, the persistence and presence of the past.

-Anselm Kiefer’s canvases and sculptures that witness the way material pasts cling to the present, inform and color;
+Anselm Kiefer’s canvases, sculptures, installations witness the way material pasts cling to the present, inform and color.

 Anselm Kiefer at Barjac

-Christian Boltanski’s collected assemblages of the archival traces of lost twentieth-century lives;
+Christian Boltanski creates collected assemblages of the archival traces of lost twentieth-century lives.

 And so many more.